RiccardoKyriacou/GRC_Transcription/README.md

-# All code used for "Evidence for Transcription and Horizontal Gene Transfer in Dipteran Germline-Restricted Chromosomes" (2025)
+# GitHub Repository for "Evidence for Transcription and Horizontal Gene Transfer in Dipteran Germline-Restricted Chromosomes" (2025)

 ### Overview

-This directory contains all code for the paper "Evidence for Transcription and Horizontal Gene Transfer in Dipteran Germline-Restricted Chromosomes" (in press)
+#### This directory contains all code for the paper
+#### "Evidence for Transcription and Horizontal Gene Transfer in Dipteran Germline-Restricted Chromosomes" (in press)
 ---

 ### Directory Summary

 1. **01_RNAseq_Mapping** Scripts to align RNA-seq reads to the reference _B. coprophila_ genome using the STAR genome aligner and calculate Transcript-per-million (TPM) values using StringTie.
 2. **02_Intergenic_mapping** Scripts to generate intergenic GFF, map reads to integrenic regions and caculate intergenic TPMs
 3. **03_Expressed_GRC_genes** Scripts to get expressed GRC-linked genes, BLAST GRC genes agaisnt core genes/genome, and BLAST these genes against NCBI non-redundant proteins database and repbase to perform homology analysis.